zhanggyb/sigcxx/README.md

 $ sudo make install
 ```

-This will finally install 2 header files into `/usr/local/include/cppevent`, and
+This will finally install 2 header files into `/usr/local/include/sigcxx`, and
-a `libcppevent.a` into `/usr/local/lib`.
+a `libsigcxx.a` into `/usr/local/lib`.

 ## Example

-libcppevent provides a simple and fast way to communicate between objects.
+`sigcxx` provides a simple and fast way to communicate between objects.
 This
 is the basic function in GUI frameworks such as Qt, Gtkmm etc. Here's a simple
-example to show how to use libcppevent to connect notification events as
+example to show how to use `sigcxx` to connect notification events as
 illustrated below.

 <div  align="center">